 About Retrograde Guitars

 The goal of Retrograde Guitars is to bring boutique methods of building to a style of guitar that is historically factory made.
-The aesthetic is inspired by the department store laminate arch tops of the 50s and 60s, but the build quality is that of a handmade stringed instrument.
+The aesthetic is inspired by the laminate arch tops of the 50s and 60s, from early jazz boxes, to department store catalog guitars.
+The build quality, and playability is that of a handmade stringed instrument.

 In the late 1950s, laminate arch tops were stamped out on production lines and distributed to music and department stores.
 As blues and jazz turned electric, players began to prefer the laminated guitars, as they could be played at higher volumes without feedback.
 When rock and roll hit, the laminated archtop was the tool of choice.
 As amplifiers grew louder, many musicians converted to solid body electrics, sacrificing the sweet, saggy tone, for more sustain and bite.
 The rest is history, and at this point the laminate top has remained unchanged from its early form.